augerhandle/ground-up-akka-streams/README.md

 * You know SBT.
 * You're trying to figure out how to understand Akka Streams but are looking for something different than their Getting Started guide.

-## This is STEP-3.
+## This is STEP-4.
 What's in it?

-In the step we introduce some basics of Akka Streams.
-This involves
+In the step we add some explicit types to the previous step.

-* creating a "source"
-* create a couple "flows" (processing steps)
-* create a "sink"
-* wire all of them together
-* and then run the result

-There's a bit of "magic" going on here, as the specific types are omitted, making this code seem a bit easier than it really is.
-We'll try to clarify the types in the next step.
-For now, the focus is on constructing source/flow/sink "graphs" and running them.
+In STEP-3, we took advantage of Scala's type inference to leave off most of the type details.
+But to really understanding what is going on in the code, and to really understand the Akka Streams API, it helps to see the types explicitly.

+Other than being more explicit with types, this code does nothing fundamentally different than the code in STEP-3.

 (Use git diff to see what was added since the last step.)

 ## What's in previous steps?

+* STEP-3 : construct and run a simple Akka streams graph
 * STEP-2 : getting started with some simple Akka (non-streams)
 * STEP-1 : a (non-Akka) hello world app